sitetester/swedbank-csv-parser/README.md

-It's fully functional CSV parser saving parsed rates into sqlite DB using Slick and ScalaTest for unit testing.
+- It's fully functional parser saving parsed rates into sqlite DB using Slick and ScalaTest for unit testing.

-TODO:
-I'll modify it further to parse rates directly from https://www.swedbank.lt/private/d2d/payments/rates/currency?language=eng
+- Parses data using CSV and directly from online link